About NJ EXCEL

 How Does NJ EXCEL Lead to State Certification?

-NJ EXCEL candidates must pass the appropriate state-required test for principal and/or school administrator to obtain a Certificate of Eligibility, which allows candidates to seek employment in a position requiring principal and/or school administrator certification.
-Once hired in one of these positions, the state then issues a provisional certificate to the new administrator who is then required to complete a one-year Residency to be eligible for standard certification.
+NJ EXCEL candidates must pass the appropriate state-required test for principal (SLLA) and/or school administrator (SSA) to obtain a Certificate of Eligibility, which allows candidates to seek employment in a position requiring principal and/or school administrator certification.
+Once hired in one of these positions, the state then issues a provisional certificate to the new administrator who is then required to complete a one-year or two-year Residency to be eligible for standard certification.
 Supervisor certification does not require a state test and may be granted upon completion of the requisite hours approved by the state.